Yahaya-Salisu/Yahaya-Salisu/README.md

 ### About Me
-Security Researcher & Triager specializing in DeFi protocols, with a strong focus on **Lending & Borrowing, Vaults & Yield, Cross-Chain Bridges, and Governance**.
+Security Researcher & Triager specializing in DeFi protocols, with a strong focus on **Lending, Vaults & Yields, Cross-Chain Bridges, and Governance**.

 Emphasis on accounting risks, invariant breaks, and trust assumptions.
 Track record includes validated **High and Medium severity findings** across Code4rena, Cantina and Sherlock plus **private bug bounties** on bridge systems.